sixteenmillimeter/GNAL/README.md

 ### Benchmarks

 The `scripts/benchmark.sh` script will run various tests on the different approaches to generating spirals in the `spiral` directory.
+See notes on the actual results of this script [below](#benchmarks)

 -----